Byron/gitoxide/tasks.md

 * **progress - convenience**
   * [ ] a way to measure throughput on drop
   * [ ] percentages somewhere near the progress bar
+* **quick-error** update
+  * We need a new release soon with the latest updates to get rid of our git dependency.
+Until then we can't release.